-Every student will be examined for screening in sight, hearing, BMI, and for other physical problems as provided in the law and regulation.
-A record of the results will be kept by the school nurse.
+Every student will be examined for screening in vision, hearing, BMI\, postural screening, substance use prevention screening and for other physical problems as provided in the law and regulation.
+A record of the results will be kept by the school nurse, with the exception of substance use prevention screening the parent/guardian will be notified of any abnormal hearing, vision or postural screening results, and will be referred to the appropriate medical provider for a complete examination.
+Referrals for abnormal BMI and substance use prevention screenings are addressed in policies JLCAB and JICH-R-2.